What to do in winter in Alsace? 10 ideas for activities

 8. A snowshoeing holiday in the Vosges

-You can make a snowshoeing in the Vosges if you’re used to the mountains.
+You can go snowshoeing in the Vosges on your own if you’re used to the mountains.
 In that case, however, I’d advise you to stick to marked trails like the Lac Blanc ones I mentioned earlier.
 Another option is to be accompanied on the trails.

 This is what I did by participating to a 3 days snowshoeing trip organized by Benoît Collet from Ligne de crêtes and Guillaume Brocker from Vers les cimes, two competent and nice mountain guides that I recommend you!